 I made way to the men’s section and found the Goodfellow & Co. collection prominently displayed.
 After browsing for a few minutes, I quickly spotted a few pieces that stood out to me.
 I took ’em to the fitting room and tried ’em on.
 Here are my thoughts.

-1) Canvas Field Jacket
+1. Canvas Field Jacket

 It’s kinda nice.
 The size small fit is alright for my height.
 An XS size would be much better, though.
 It’s a bit light for a fall jacket.
 I’d want a little extra lining for a field jacket.
 No where near the quality of my Peter Manning field jacket, but I wouldn’t expect for it to be given the price.

-2) Insulated Bomber Jacket
+2. Insulated Bomber Jacket

 This bomber jacket is made of a 100% poly, shell filling and lining.
 I really like the fit.
 It looks quite good.
 I’d say it’s a mid-weight making it perfect for fall.
 It’s also water resistant.
 At the price point it’s a steal.

-3) Long Sleeve Henley T-Shirt
+3. Long Sleeve Henley T-Shirt

 This 100% cotton long sleeve henley fits well in the body, shoulders and arms, but as expected is way too long in the sleeves and overall length.

-4) Fleece Vest (Standard Fit)
+4. Fleece Vest

 I can’t seem to find the fleece vest on the website, but I also like the quilted puffer vest.
 If you know me then you know that a light vest is one of my favorite layering pieces for the fall.

 Quick note: If you’re enjoying this article on Goodfellow & Co., then you’ll probably find my other writing on all things men’s style useful.
 Each week, I share updates, style tips and other things not shared on the blog through my free email newsletter.